CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 agnostic packages and libraries to genie.libs, benefiting the user community.
 Follow guidelines outlined in the repository README files and development guides.

+In summary:

+* Reuses what already exists
+* Saves time
+* How many “Shut Interface” blocks of code are there out there?
+* How many bugs in all of them ?
+* Reuse Libraries
+* Reuse Parsers
+* Reuse Testcases
+* Reuse Configurations
+* Contribute!

 Effective & Efficient
 ---------------------